cwppt/cron-pars-cli/README.md

 ## Considerations

-The current version has a several cron strings the it is unable to support:
+The current version has a several cron strings that it is unable to support:
-Seconds.
+- Seconds.
-? for day of week.
+- ? for day of week.
-A value for year.
+- A value for year.

 ## Testing